 The experimental arrangement in this activity is similar to the previous one.
-The major difference is that we will arrange the magnets so that the ones along the track repel the one on the car.
-Again, we will try to imagine what the situation would be if the friction between the wheels of the car and the track was extremely small.
+The major difference is that we will arrange the magnets so that the ones along the track repel the one on the cart.
+Again we will assume that friction between the cart and the track is extremely small.

-Use the same setup as in the previous activity and arrange the magnets so that the magnets along the track repel the magnets on the car.
-Push the car and watch carefully as it goes through the magnets.
-In the first observations we wish to consider a situation in which the car has enough energy to go past the magnets and continue along the track.
-If the car does not go beyond the magnets, try again with a stronger push.
+Use the same set up as in the previous activity and arrange the magnets so that the magnets along the track repel the magnets on the cart.
+Push the cart and watch carefully as it goes through the magnets.
+In the first observations we wish to consider a situation in which the cart has enough energy to go past the magnets and continue along the track.
+If the cart does not go beyond the magnets, try again with a stronger push.

 ?
-How did the speed of the car change as it went through the magnets?
+How did the speed of the cart change as it went through the magnets?
 Record your observations below.